 At present, we do not have Nurse Practitioners at the practice.

-Outside of normal surgery hours (between 18:30 - 08:00 Monday to Friday) advice and access to a GP is available by dialling 111
+Outside of normal surgery hours (between 18:30 - 08:00 Monday to Friday or at weekends / bank holidays) advice and access to a GP is available by dialling 111.

 When you call this serivce your problem will be assessed promptly and you will be given advice or it will be arranged for a GP (from the Hurley Group Provider) to ring you back or arrange to see you.